 Another wonderful place that is putting sustainability at its core.
 Leve bakery doesn’t only work with raw and locally produced materials (of the season).
 They put a lot of effort into offering plant-based options, too.
 They did so by replacing the dairy and eggs in their pastries and sweets with vegetal options.

 Where I work we always have our Friday Swedish Fika from Leve.
 One person from the team, different each time, goes there before the opening to make sure we get our vegan donuts.
 Indeed, every single Friday Leve produces unique and special donuts.
 Every single time it is different, and if you want to drool I suggest you take a look at their Instagram page here.
 If you want to have access to the fresh bash of donuts on Friday then you need to get there before the opening.
 Otherwise, they have a second bash at 16:00 too.
 Again be there before, it will quickly be over.

-To be completely honest with you, one thing that is very hard for me being plant-based is to have to say no to pastries and sweets.
+To be completely honest with you, one thing that is very hard for me to be plant-based is to have to say no to pastries and sweets.
 In fact, it is why I can say I am only 90% plant-based: here and there I won’t be able to say no to a cake or sweet.
 However, this place is 100% vegan-friendly!

 But, with Leve, I can be certain to find my plant-based heaven.
 First, they are the best donuts I had in my life it’s always so fresh and very sought after.
 Second, they have plant-based options and healthy ones!
 Oh, and they also have fantastic bread.

 HOURS: Tuesday – Friday: 11:00 – 18:30 Saturday: 9:00 – 16:00

 Manna café – vegan lunch, sweets & coffee: